kul-optec/alpaqa/doxygen/pages/Examples.md

 # Examples {#examples}

 The following is a list of examples demonstrating how to use the alpaqa library.
-More Python examples can be found in the <a href='../Sphinx/examples'>Sphinx documentation</a>.
-An example and tips on how to structure a C++ project that uses alpaqa can be found in <a href='https://github.com/kul-optec/alpaqa/tree/develop/examples/CMake/Solver'>examples/CMake/Solver</a>.
+More Python examples can be found in the [Sphinx documentation](../Sphinx/examples/index.html).
+An example and tips on how to structure a C++ project that uses alpaqa can be found in [examples/CMake/Solver](https://github.com/kul-optec/alpaqa/tree/develop/examples/CMake/Solver).

 ## C++ examples {#cpp_examples}